Hype, Sustainability, and the Price of the Bigger-is-Better Paradigm in AI: What problems does scale solve?

 \subsection{In many applications, utility does not requires scale}

 Different tasks can also call for models of different sizes, as seen on \autoref{fig:benchmarks}.
 Using these benchmarks as a reference for comparison, we see that e.g. a 1 GB model performs well on medical image segmentation, even though the images themselves are relatively large.
 In computer vision, a 0.7 GB model can achieve good performance on a task such as object detection, even though scene parsing could require up to 3 GB of memory.
 For text processing, a natural language understanding task could be addressed with an LLM with hundreds of billions of parameters requiring more than 20 GB of memory (and multiple GPUs), even though a 1.3 GB model can also provide a good semantic embedding, which can be leveraged for solving the same task.
-Particularly for more focused tasks, smaller models often suffice: object detection (\ref{fig:benchmarks}c) versus scene parsing (\ref{fig:benchmarks}d), or semantics (\ref{fig:benchmarks}e) versus 'understanding' (\ref{fig:benchmarks}f).
+Particularly for more focused tasks, smaller models often suffice: object detection (\ref{fig:benchmarks}b) versus scene parsing (\ref{fig:benchmarks}c, or semantics (\ref{fig:benchmarks}e) versus 'understanding' (\ref{fig:benchmarks}f).

 Given this varied landscape, and the particularities in size and performance across tasks, where should we direct our research efforts?
-There is no single answer to this question, but it is instructive that a proposal made by Wagstaff over a decade ago called for ML with meaningful applications, each of which calls for approaches adapted to its constraints \citeyearpar{wagstaff2012machine}, a philosophy that has become decidedly unpopular in recent years in the pursuit of `general-purpose' AI models.
+There is no single answer to this question, but it is instructive that a proposal made by Wagstaff over a decade ago called for ML with meaningful applications, each of which calls for approaches adapted to its constraints \cite{wagstaff2012machine}, a philosophy that has become decidedly unpopular in recent years in the pursuit of `general-purpose' AI models.
 Let us survey published applications of ML, to sheds some light on corresponding tradeoffs.
+We are slowly starting to see an opening towards ML applications driven by real-world needs of end users -- for instance, in the \href{https://icml.cc/Conferences/2025/CallForPapers}{call for papers} for the main track of the 2025 ICML conference, which explicitly calls for ``Application-Driven Machine Learning" -- a direction typically relegated to less prestigious (and less selective) workshops in other ML conferences.